-I am 78 years old (born in 1942 in the Netherlands) and 10 years ago, my husband and I decided it was time to have one more big adventure in our lives.
-We sold most of what we had and put our treasures in a storage unit in the Northwest, where we had lived for over a decade.
-We each took one suitcase and headed off for the first time to Cuenca, Ecuador.
-Other than one visit to the States, we never turned back.
-After a year we bought some property in Uzhupud and that is where I am now writing my books of Andean poetry and short stories in my studio overlooking our lush garden with mandarins, fig trees, oranges, lemons, black walnut and banana trees.
+I am 78 years old (born in 1942 in the Netherlands) and 10 years ago, my husband and I decided it was time to have one more big adventure in our life.
+We sold most of what we had and put our treasures in a storage in the Northwest, where we had lived for over a decade.
+We each took one suitcase and headed off for the very first time to Cuenca, Ecuador.
+Other than visits to the States, we never turned back.
+After a year we bought some property in Uzhupud and that is where I am now creating my limited edition handmade artbooks of poetry and short stories in my studio overlooking our lush garden with mandarins, fig trees, oranges, lemons, black walnut and banana trees.

 Magdalena Herreshoff, poet, author

 I have always had Andean Longings . . .

 love this short story…love all your work!!

 Thank you so much.